Sailboat

 A sailboat or sailing boat is a boat propelled partly or entirely by sails and is smaller than a sailing ship.
 Distinctions in what constitutes a sailing boat and ship vary by region and maritime culture.

 Types

-For a more complete list, see :Category:Sailboat types.

 Although sailboat terminology has varied across history, many terms have specific meanings in the context of modern yachting.
 A great number of sailboat-types may be distinguished by size, hull configuration, keel type, purpose, number and configuration of masts, and sail plan.